The pros and cons of having a retainer contract with your digital agency (and how to avoid the cons)

 Agencies offering retainers should be transparent with their time usage.
 Request detailed breakdowns of what your agency has been doing with your dedicated time each month.
 We’ll happily provide a breakdown of time usage on an invoice and make the most of various project management tools to enable us to do this (Active Collab to monitor our time against projects, Trello to keep track of our day-to-day tasks, and Slack to improve team communication).

 Each agency is likely to specialise in a particular area and, whilst you might turn to one for a website redesign, you may already have another agency working on SEO or writing your content.
 As such, continuing to manage a number of relationships might seem like a stressful prospect.

 Any experienced agency is actually quite likely to be familiar and comfortable working alongside another (or even multiple other) agencies.
 The key to success is transparency and openness between agencies.
 When everyone has a clear understanding of who is doing what, the client can reap the benefits from the specialised skills and expertise of multiple organisations.

 A retainer contract might sound like a scary commitment but, when planned carefully, can be a fantastic solution for many companies and a great way to get the most out of your agency.

 As long as the contract is clearly outlined and time is accurately tracked, the work can only become more efficient as time goes on.
 With ongoing transparent communication, the relationship will continue to grow and clients can enjoy the peace of mind that comes from having a dedicated team at their disposal.

 Emily is one of our Account Managers and specialises in content and SEO.
-When she's not helping clients, you'll find her on a walk with Poppy the sheepdog, stretching it out at yoga, or shaking it out at a dance class.
+When she's not helping clients, she's usually travelling around in her campervan with Poppy, our resident sheepdog.